by Andrea M. Darcy

 A smile comes after we feel happy, and a frown comes after we are sad – or does it?
 What if it’s sometimes the other way around?
-Research is increasingly finding that the body and mind are really a two-way street.
-If this is so, how can you capitalise on the power of body language on the brain to make your next sluggish or overwhelming day more manageable?
+Research is increasingly finding that the body language isn’t a one way street.
+And you can even use it to change your mood.

 1. Sit up straight.